 In a statement, the retailer hinted that the numbers are fortunately not wide-reaching: "We are aware of a data security incident involving a small number of our customers at macys.com and bloomingdales.com."
 The company went on, "We have investigated the matter thoroughly, addressed the cause and, as a precaution, have implemented additional security measures.
 Macy's, Inc. will provide consumer protection services at no cost to those customers.
 We have contacted potentially impacted customers with more information about these services."
 Additionally, Macy’s reported that profiles with suspicious login activity were blocked until the customers changed their passwords.

 Macy’s isn’t the only company to make headlines this year because of leaked data – just last month, Adidas revealed that it had suffered a cyberattack, potentially exposing millions of customers’ personal information, and MyFitnessPal also reported a hack in February, noting that 150 million users’ data was compromised.
 And among the retailer ranks, Macy’s joins Lord & Taylor, Saks Fifth Avenue, Sears, and Best Buy, who were also rocked by a breach in 2018.

 Proactive Measures & Frequent Monitoring are Key

 While the ubiquity of breaches has led some consumers to the state of apathy, it’s more important than ever to be vigilant.
-If you weren’t a part of the latest Macy’s breach, we know that the future holds many breaches yet to come, so the time to act is now.
-Consider taking the following data breach safety measures to help reduce your risk:
+If your customers or employees weren’t a part of the latest Macy’s breach, we know that the future holds many breaches yet to come, so the time to act is now.
+Share the following data breach safety measures with your customers and employees to help reduce their risk: